The Russian Ballet School

 Our mission is to illuminate the world of classical ballet through the rigorous and expressive Russian method of Agrippina Vaganova.
 We exist to cultivate the transformative power of ballet, to inspire discipline, and to awaken a deep artistic sensibility in every student.

-Through our children’s ballet courses and our extensive adult ballet and dance classes, we are shaping the next generation of dancers with precision, elegance, and artistry.
-We also believe in the joy of performance—for amateurs and professionals alike—and provide every student the opportunity to experience the stage.
+Through our kids ballet classes and extensive adult ballet and dance classes, we are shaping the next generation of dancers with precision, elegance, and artistry.
+We also believe in the joy of performance, for amateurs and professionals alike, and provide every student the opportunity to experience the stage.

-Follow the link below to explore the foundations of the Vaganova method, read our faculty biographies, and learn what distinguishes our school within the landscape of classical ballet education.
+Follow the link below to explore the foundations of the Vaganova method, read our faculty biographies, and learn what distinguishes our school within the landscape of classical ballet education in our dance academy in Toronto.

 Academic Year Courses

-Our academic ballet courses run from September to June and offer a structured, 10-month curriculum in classical ballet for students ages 3 to 17.
-Designed to build technical strength, musicality, and artistry over time, these courses follow the Russian method of Agrippina Vaganova.
+Our academic kids ballet courses run from September to June and offer a structured, 10-month curriculum in classical ballet for children and youth ages 3 to 17.
+Designed to build strong technical foundations, artistry, and confidence, these kids’ ballet classes follow the world-renowned Russian method of Agrippina Vaganova, known for developing exceptional dancers through precision and emotional expression.

-All of our academic-year offerings emphasize long-term growth, refined technique, and a deep connection to the tradition of classical ballet.
+All of our academic-year kids’ ballet and dance programs emphasize refined technique, professionalism, and a deep connection to the tradition of classical ballet, continuing the legacy of rigorous training that defines our dance studio in Toronto.

 Adult Ballet Program